-Sharyland ISD does not discriminate on the basis of race, color, religion, national origin, sex, or disability in providing education services, activities, and programs, including vocational programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+In an effort to promote nondiscrimination and as required by law, Sharyland ISD does not discriminate on the basis of race, color, religion, national origin, age, sex, or disability in providing education services, activities, and programs, including Career and Technical Education (CTE) programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.

-Questions or concerns about discrimination against students on based on sex, including sexual harassment should be directed to the district Title IX coordinator, Executive Director of HR at 1200 N. Shary Road, 78572 or by calling 956-584-6400.
-Questions or concerns about discrimination on the basis of a disability should be directed to the district ADA Coordinator /Section 504 coordinator, Maria Cecilia Boyd Huerta, 1200 N. Shary Road, Mission, TX 78572, via telephone at 956-584-6400 ext.
-1043 or via email at mariaboyd@sharylandisd.org.
+Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed to Deborah Garza, District Title IX Coordinator, 1200 N. Shary Rd.
+Mission, TX 78572, or by calling 956-584-6400.
+Questions or concerns about discrimination on the basis of a disability should be directed to the Districts ADA Coordinator/Section 504 Coordinator, Azucena Garza, 1200 N. Shary Road, Mission, TX 78572, via telephone at 956-584-6400 or via email at azucenagarza@sharylandisd.org.
 All other questions or concerns relating to discrimination based on any other reasons should be directed to the Superintendent.